ciglenecki/lumen-audio/README.md

 ## Preprocess

 to one channel
-input to model: Mel-spectogram
+input to model: Mel-spectrogram
-Normazlie spectograms (mean/std)
+Normazlie spectrograms (mean/std)

 ## Augmentation

 white nose before going to spectral dimension

-## AST

-Also, please note that we use 16kHz audios for the pretrained model, so if you want to use the pretrained model, please prepare your data in 16kHz.